MaazMS/Goland/golang_deep_dive/03_Variables_values_type/05_var_keyword.md

 // DECLARE the variable "No"
 // ASSIGN the value 10
-// declare & assign = initilization
+// declare & assign = initialization
 var No = 10

 // DECLARE there is a VARIABLE with the IDENTIFIER "z"